-As a very rural area, Oita still has a way to go with tourism, but the real efforts I have seen here are already making a difference to draw foreigners and — more importantly — to give them the right info to get there.
+As a very rural area, Oita is currently putting in real efforts that are making a difference to draw foreigners and — more importantly — to give them the right info to get there.
 So in order to entice you to pack your bags and head there on your next Japan adventure, I am sharing my top photos from my trip that encompasses what Oita — for me — is all about, though it’s just a three-day slice.

 What is Oita hiding?

 Ohara Chaya: The better bamboo forest

 People traveling to Japan have an undying love of bamboo groves, and I stand by this unofficial-but-very-official theory.
 The sad part is that people think the only way to get this view is in the now so-famous-it’s-getting-defaced Arashiyama bamboo forest in Kyoto.
 In fact, the bamboo entrance shown below in Oita’s Hita City holds a tea house and restaurant called Ohara Chaya.
 It was a much more memorable, not to mention peaceful, experience than in Kyoto.

 Muruhara soy sauce brewery: Condiments with class